ColumPaget/pam_honeycreds/README.md

 If a denyall rule has a script entry, then the script will be run for any event, even if no match is found within the credentials files.
 This allows triggering against some users (e.g. root) that should never login via some services (say, ssh).

 **prompt=[prompt]**
 : If pam_honeycreds is the first module in the stack to ask for the users password, then this will be the password prompt message that the user sees.
 The default is 'Password: '.
-Ideally, instead of using this option,  pam_honeycreds should appear in the pam module list *after* a module like pam_unix.so, so that the normal configured prompting proceedure is followed.
+Ideally, instead of using this option,  pam_honeycreds should appear in the pam module list *after* a module like pam_unix.so, so that the normal configured prompting procedure is followed.